-Employers' pension strain contributions are accounted for in the period in which the liability arises.
+Employers' augmentation contributions and pension strain contributions are accounted for in the period in which the liability arises.
 Any amount due in year but unpaid will be classed as a current financial asset.
 Amounts not due to be paid until future years are classed as long-term financial assets.